 that is transmitted in response to receiving an ML probe request

-and that includes Basic variant Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) of the AP MLD.
+and that includes Basic variant Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) (#5050) affiliated with the AP MLD.

 (#1034)(#2149)(#1861)(#2831)The partial information of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the ML probe request(#2583)(#3360).

-(#1035)If the (Extended) Request element is present in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, then the (Extended) Request element requests the partial information for the requested AP that corresponds to the Link ID field of the STA Control field in the Per-STA Profile subelement.
+(#1035)If the (Extended) Request element is present in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a (#5975) Multi-Link probe request, then the (Extended) Request element requests the partial information for the requested AP that corresponds to the Link ID field of the STA Control field in the Per-STA Profile subelement.
 In this case, the Complete Profile subfield of the STA Control field in the Per- STA Profile subelement is set to 0.

 (#1035)If the (Extended) Request element is present in the Probe Request frame body and the (Extended) Request element is not present and a Complete Profile subfield of a STA Control field is set to 0 in a Per- STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, the (Extended) Request element corresponding to the per-STA profile is inherited from the (Extended) Request element in the body of the Probe Request frame.